NUWCDIVNPT/stig-manager/docs/installation-and-setup/installation-and-setup.rst

     - STIGMAN_SWAGGER_AUTHORITY
     - STIGMAN_SWAGGER_REDIRECT

 STIG Manager can be configured to download and import the latest STIG library on first startup.
 These options require access to `https://public.cyber.mil <https://public.cyber.mil/stigs/>`_ to complete.
 STIGs can also be imported manually.
-Enable this function by setting these Variables to "true":
+Enable this function by setting this Variable to "true":

   * STIGMAN_INIT_IMPORT_STIGS
-  * STIGMAN_INIT_IMPORT_SCAP

 Additional Suggested Configuration